arcemcshane-lab/knn-classifier/README.md

 [ ] 7.
 Refactor original contact events code
 - I intend to rewrite it with vectorized code to produce a flatter catalogue of contact events similar to JD's Gape cycle data.

-Type A Classifier, Contact patterns using all tongue markers
+Type A Classifier, Contact patterns using all tongue markers, k = 1

 Ry20190228 (Control)